imcclaskey/d3/README.md

     ```

 2. **Interact via MCP Client (e.g., Cursor)**:
-    - Use your AI assistant, configured with d3 tools, to interact with the server.
-    - **Create a Feature**: Ask the AI to "create a new d3 feature named 'my-feature'".
+    - Create a Feature: Ask the AI to "create a new d3 feature named 'my-feature'"
-        - *Alternatively, use the CLI:* `d3 feature create my-feature`
-        - Note: Creating a feature automatically enters it as the active context
-    - **Switch Features**: If multiple features exist, ask the AI to "enter 'other-feature'".
-        - *Alternatively, use the CLI:* `d3 feature enter other-feature`
-    - **Move Through Phases**: Instruct the AI to "move to the define phase", "move to the design phase", or "move to the deliver phase".
+    - Move Through Phases: Ask the AI to "move to the design phase" or "move to the deliver phase"
-        - *Alternatively, use the CLI:* `d3 phase move define`, `d3 phase move design`, or `d3 phase move deliver`
-    - **Exit Feature Context**: When done with a feature, ask the AI to "exit the current feature".
+    - Exit Feature: When done, ask the AI to "exit the current feature"
-        - *Alternatively, use the CLI:* `d3 exit`

 3. **Develop within Phases**:
-    - **Define**: Work with the AI to populate `problem.md` with requirements.
+    - **Define**: Work with the AI to populate `problem.md` with requirements
-    - **Design**: Collaborate with the AI to outline the technical plan in `plan.md`.
+    - **Design**: Collaborate with the AI on the technical plan in `plan.md`
-    - **Deliver**: Generate code with the AI, guided by the design, tracking progress in `progress.yaml`.
+    - **Deliver**: Generate code with the AI, tracking progress in `progress.yaml`

 ## 📋 Development Phases